IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

   * `HealthcareService` ***Optional***

-Other sources will act as a Care Services Selective Suppliers (Location Distance option) to update the Facility Registry content.
+Other sources will act as a Care Services Selective Suppliers (Location Distance Option) to update the Facility Registry content.
 Figure 3.2.3-1 shows a federated system of servers sending their content to a Federated Facility Registry using Request Care Services Updates \[ITI-91\] and a mobile app querying facility data using Find Matching Care Services \[ITI-90\].
 Each server can also pull the full